The Many Benefits of Shade

 I’m sure we don’t have to tell you that shade trees are an important part of your landscape.
 The summer months can be almost unbearable outside but a shade tree can turn a hot backyard into a cool oasis.

 Shade trees have many benefits for your yard and home.
-They not only provide shade, they will help cool your home and yard through transpiration.
-Transpiration is when trees sweat. 💦 In one study the U.S. Department of Agriculture found that the cooling effect of one young healthy tree can be the equivalent of 10 room-size air conditioners running for 20 hours a day.
-Imagine what kind of impact that could make on your cooling bill!
+They not only provide shade, but they will also help cool your home and yard through transpiration.
+Transpiration is when trees sweat.
+In one study, the U.S. Department of Agriculture found that the cooling effect of one young healthy tree can be the equivalent of 10 room-size air conditioners running for 20 hours a day.
+Imagine what kind of impact you could make on your cooling bill!

 There are several factors to think of when looking into the right kind of tree for your yard.

 - How much space do you have?
 If you only have a 5-foot empty area in your backyard you’re not going to want to purchase a giant tree.
 They will interfere with your other plants and could possibly do damage to your home/driveway or sidewalk.
 Our experts know the full growth potential of all of our trees and they can help you find which one will be best suited for your space.